 A bridge can be supported in three ways:

-- dental implants,
+- With a dental implant

-- or a combination of the two.
+- A combination of the two mentioned above

 When the natural teeth are used to support the bridgework, a dental crown is typically placed to provide additional support and stability.Dental bridges can require up to three dental crowns.
 Two of those crowns will be placed over healthy teeth on either side of the missing tooth; these healthy teeth are referred to as abutment teeth.
-The two crowned abutment teeth become supports for a third crown placed in between them; that third crown is referred to as a pontic.
+The two crowned abutment teeth become supports for a third crown placed in between them; that third crown is referred to as a Pontic.

 If more than one tooth is missing, more crowns will be needed to bridge the gap in between the abutment teeth.